 I actually prefer to bake the smaller buns that are not quite as tall as commercial buns.
 A smaller burger is easier to hold and eat than a mammoth one where the toppings are spilling out from all sides.

 But, you know, that’s just me.
 And I can be a messy eater.
 Eh hemmm…

 Forming The Hamburger Buns

-If you leave them as-is and don’t press them they’ll be SUPER tall!
-It’s kinda hard to get that much homemade bread into your mouth in each bite.
+If you leave those dough balls as-is and don’t press them a bit, they’ll be SUPER tall!
+It’s kinda hard to get that much homemade bread on top of the meat filling into your mouth for each bite.

 So with my clean hands I’ll gently press each dough ball to about 1/2 inch thickness.
 Even though it seems I’m smooshing my homemade hamburger buns too far, I have faith and take ’em down to about 1/2 inch.
 They’ll rise beautifully.